General Conditions for Vehicles:

 - At the conclusion of the Parade of Floats, all Princesses and Partners are to assemble at the Lower Stage adjacent to the harbour foreshore for announcement of winning floats and the Blessing of the Fleet ceremony.

-- Before float vehicles are driven away following the conclusion of the parade, they must be made safe by removing decorations from the windscreen, blinkers, number plates & brake lights.
+- Before float vehicles may be driven away following the conclusion of the parade, they must be made safe by removing decorations from the windscreen, blinkers, number plates & brake lights.
 Failure to do this may result in an infringement notice being issued by police.

 - Always put Safety First.